top of page

 2015 BMI Student Composer Awards

-I am humbly grateful to have been awarded Honorary Mention at the 63rd BMI Student Composer Awards, on May 18th, for my suit for cello and guitar titled "Imágenes de Guanajuato".
+I am humbly grateful to have been awarded Honorary Mention at the 63rd BMI Student Composer Awards, on May 18th, 2015, for my suite for cello and guitar titled "Imágenes de Guanajuato".
 The BMI Foundation together with Broadcast Music Incorporated® host this composition competition for young composers.

 The event was carried out at the J.W.
 Marriott Essex House Hotel in New York City.
 Renowned American composer and permanent Chair of the Student Composer Awards, Ellen Taaffe Zwilich, BMI President and CEO and Honorary Chair of the BMI Foundation Mike O’Neill, and BMI Foundation President Deirdre Chadwick presented the awards.